Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/factory_reset.rst

 .. product-table:: nk3

-The PIV application can be reset to factory defaults.
+The PIV smart card can be reset to factory defaults.
 It can only be reset if the PIN and PUK are blocked.

 .. warning::
-   Performing a factory reset of the PIV application will delete all private keys and certificates.
+   Performing a factory reset of the PIV smart card will delete all private keys and certificates.

 The reset to factory defaults can be performed as follows.